youngboy/engine-docs/source/schema-history.md

 apollo schema:publish --apiKey="<ENGINE_API_KEY>" --endpoint="https://example.com/graphql"
 ```

-When running this command, replace the `<ENGINE_API_KEY>` with the api key from your service in Engine, and replace the url with the location of your GraphQL endpoint.
+When running this command, replace the `<ENGINE_API_KEY>` with the API key from your service in Apollo Engine, and replace the URL with the location of your GraphQL endpoint.

 <h2 id="history">Version history</h2>